cassiozen/mithryn-ttrpg/gm guide.md

 The amulet is a vault that contains the knowledge that made Mythyr and its people prosper.
 Layer upon layer of possibilities that could reshape the world:

-It holds practical memories — how to terrace a mountain so it feeds thousands, the way to shape wood, clay and steel with thought and skill until it becomes poetry.
-Such knowledge alone could restore Mithryn's material prosperity.
+It holds practical memories — how to terrace a mountain so it feeds thousands, the way to shape wood, clay, and steel with thought and skill until it becomes poetry.
+Such knowledge alone could restore Mithryn’s material prosperity.

-Deeper, it contains the secrets of the social architecture — the contracts and rituals of trust that let orcs, men, dwarves, halflings and elves choose cooperation over conquest.
+Deeper, it contains the secrets of the social architecture — the contracts and rituals of trust that let orcs, men, dwarves, halflings, and elves choose cooperation over conquest.
 These memories could unravel three thousand years of carefully cultivated division.

-At its heart, the amulet guards the most luminous truth: that magic belongs to everyone.
-Not as a platitude, but as practical knowledge — the specific words, gestures, and mindsets that awaken the dormant spark in any person.
+At its heart, the amulet guards the most luminous truth: that magic belongs to everyone, not as a platitude, but as practical knowledge — the specific words, gestures, and mindsets that awaken the dormant spark in any person.
 A farmer could learn to sing to crops so they grow healthier and stronger.
 A carpenter could discover the runes that make wood stronger than steel.
-The amulet doesn't grant power; it reminds people they always had it.
+The amulet doesn’t grant power; it reminds people they always had it.

 To Tharuk-Un, the Grey Vulture, the amulet represents unmaking: a key that would open every locked door he keeps, a voice that would teach every tongue the words he forbids.
 He hunts it without rest and will do everything in his power to destroy it.